Summary:

 • Three Young Men: The miracle here is their survival in the fiery furnace without any harm, symbolizing God's direct intervention and protection.

-• Seven Sleepers: The miracle is their prolonged sleep and preservation over centuries, which serves as a sign of God's care and the passage of time without physical change.
+• Seven (or Eight) Sleepers: The miracle is their prolonged sleep and preservation over centuries, which serves as a sign of God's care and the passage of time without physical change.

-Due to resemblance in these two stories, the people (whom Muhammad enquired for information) got themselves confused, which made Muhammad ultra confused as a result.
+Due to resemblance in these two stories, the people (whom Muhammad enquired for information) got confused, which made Muhammad ultra confused as a result.
+Thus, Muhammad mixed the both stories and clamed their numbers exactly from 3 to eight in the Quran.

-This legend was not even a part of the Bible, but only a later made legend by Christians.
-And Jews could not have asked about this Christian legend, as it is about PIOUS and Faithful Christian men, which goes against Jewish beliefs.
+Fourthly, this legend was not even a part of the Bible, but only a later made legend by Christians.
+And Jews could not have asked about this Christian legend, as it is about PIOUS and Faithful Christian men, which went against Jewish beliefs.

 The 3rd Question: